l1h2/line_follower/README.md

 2. **Logger**

    The logger module, found in [include/logger](include/logger) and [src/logger](src/logger), uses `USART` for debugging and diagnostics.
 It provides functions to print sensor states, errors, and other runtime information.
-Can be enabled/disabled by setting the `DEBUG_MODE` macro in [line_follower.ino](line_follower.ino).
+Can be enabled/disabled by setting the `DEBUG_MODE` macro in [config.h](include/config.h).

 3. **PID Controller**